 Canada

-- Participated in Ministerial roundtables on substance use and pain in the trades
+- Participated in federal Ministerial roundtables on substance use, mental health and pain in the trades and natural resource industries

 - Advised the Canadian Centre on Substance Use and Addiction on a toolkit supporting employers and employees in the trades